openmobilemaps/maps-core/android/readme.md

 mapView.registerLifecycle(lifecycle)
 ```

-The map needs to be initialized with a MapConfig, which specifies the coordinate system used and the respective bounds and zoom levels that the camera operates in.
-Additionally the MapView needs to be registered to a lifecycle that also provides a coroutine context, in which the maps tasks can be scheduled (e.g. for tile loading).
+The map needs to be initialized with a `MapConfig`, which specifies the coordinate system used and the respective bounds and zoom levels that the camera operates in.
+Additionally, the `MapView` needs to be registered to a lifecycle that also provides a coroutine context, in which the maps tasks can be scheduled (e.g. for tile loading).

 ### Displaying a Tiled Raster Map

 A standard use-case is to display content from a tile-server as a layer in the map, e.g. one containing data from [OpenStreetMap](https://wiki.openstreetmap.org/).
 In this example case, the map is a projection in the EPSG:3857 system.
-Thus the MapView is recommended to be initialized with a matching MapConfig.
+Thus the `MapView` is recommended to be initialized with a matching `MapConfig`.

 ```kotlin
 mapView.setupMap(MapConfig(CoordinateSystemFactory.getEpsg3857System(), 500000000.0, 1000.0))